+{ We note that a difference between the largest networks, i.e center and left leaning news, and the fake and extremely biased networks is that the former have typically access to more broadcasting technologies, which may be disruptive to understanding diffusion patterns based on network data\cite{Goel2012}.
+The structural differences we observe may be explained by the fact that there is something different about the way that the people in these networks organize and share information but it may also be the case that there are subgroups of users in the center and left leaning news networks that form diffusion networks with a similar structure as the smaller fake and extremely biased news networks and then also have a large number of other individuals added to these subgroups due to the presence of important broadcast networks that feed their ideology or information needs.}\\

-The difference in degree heterogeneity is also visible in the difference between the in- and out-degrees maxima.
-The out-degree maxima of the center and left leaning news graphs are the largest revealing the existence of highly retweeted users, while it is the fake news graph that has the largest in-degree maximum due to the presence of a user having retweeted more than \si{1000} other users posting links toward fake news websites.
-While inspecting specific accounts is not the goal of this study, looking at the two accounts with the maximum $k_{\textrm{out}}$ and $k_{\textrm{in}}$ reveals an interesting contrast between users of both graphs.
-The user with the largest out-degree of the center news graph is the verified account of the Cable News Network, CNN, (\textit{@CNN}), which posts regularly links towards its own website using mainly the non-official professional client Sprinklr (\url{www.sprinklr.com}).
-The user with the largest in-degree of the fake news graph is the user \textit{@Patriotic\_Folks}, which, at the moment of this writing, seems to belong to a fake, or at least deceiving user, whose profile description contains the hashtag \textit{\#MAGA} and refer to a website belonging to our fake news website list (\url{thetruthdivision.com}).
+While inspecting specific accounts is not the goal of this study, looking at the two accounts with the maximum $k_{\textrm{out}}$ and $k_{\textrm{in}}$ reveals an interesting contrast between users of both networks.
+The user with the largest out-degree of the center news network is the verified account of the Cable News Network, CNN, (\texttt{@CNN}), which regularly posts links towards its own website using mainly the non-official professional client Sprinklr (\texttt{www.sprinklr.com}).
+The user with the largest in-degree of the fake news network is the user \texttt{@Patriotic\_Folks}, which, at the moment of this writing, seems to belong to a deceiving user, whose profile description contains the hashtag \textit{\#MAGA} and refer to a website belonging to our fake news website list (\texttt{thetruthdivision.com}).
 The name of the account is ``Annabelle Trump'' and its profile picture is a young woman wearing cow-boy clothes (a reverse image search on the web reveals that this profile image is not authentic as it comes in fact from the catalog of a website selling western clothes).
 Most of its tweet are sent from the official Twitter Web Client, suggesting that a real person is managing the account, and contains URLs directing to the same fake news website.
 However, having a high in-degree does not indicate that this user has an important influence.
 Indeed, its out-degree is approximately 3.5 times smaller than its in-degree and, as we explain in the next section, influence is poorly measured by local network properties such as in- or out-degree.